Overview

 Merchants can check transactions and payouts through the Dojo app or web portal.

-In contrast with many card machine providers, Dojo has a commitment-free plan for businesses with an annual card turnover above £150k with a monthly cost, tailored transaction fees and additional service fees where relevant.
+In contrast with many card machine providers, Dojo has a commitment-free plan for businesses with an annual card turnover above £100k with a monthly platform fee, tailored transaction fees and additional service fees where relevant.

 Our opinion: mostly positive